typelead/eta/docs/source/getting-started.rst

 """""""

 - `Stack <https://docs.haskellstack.org/en/stable/README>`_
-  - Make sure the path that is obtained from running
+  - Make sure the path that is obtained from running ``stack path --local-bin`` is present on the PATH.
-    ```
-    stack path --local-bin
-    ```
-    are present on the PATH.
 - `JDK 1.7 <http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html>`_ or `JDK 1.8 <http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>`_

   - Make sure ``javac`` and ``java`` are on the PATH.